swiftlang/swift/stdlib/stdlib.docc/enabling-c++-interoperability-in-your-project.md

 ## Overview

 When you enable C++ interoperability, your C++ class names, methods, and conventions translate to Swift exactly as the C++ author wrote them.
-That specificity can clash with Swift's naming expectations or with types that already exist in your project.
-The bridging macros in `swift/bridging` let you reshape that boundary so the C++ API reads like idiomatic Swift.
+That specificity can sometimes clash with Swift's naming expectations or with types that already exist in your project.
+The bridging macros in `swift/bridging` let you reshape how your C++ API appears in Swift so it reads like idiomatic Swift.

 This article demonstrates how to enable interoperability, expose a C++ class to Swift through a module, and use the `SWIFT_NAME` macro to give the class a Swift-friendly name.
-The Swift code to use a new class is identical whether you're working in Swift Package Manager, the command line, or Xcode, and the workflow to use the bridge is the same on macOS, Linux, and Windows.
+The Swift code to use a new class is identical whether you're working in Swift Package Manager, the command line, or Xcode, and the workflow to expose your C++ to Swift is the same on macOS, Linux, and Windows.

 ## Enable C++ interoperability